rikschennink/shiny/README.md

 **Please note this library is still in development**

-[Demo](https://rikschennink.github.io/shiny/) use a mobile device, preferably iPhone at the moment.
+[Demo](https://rikschennink.github.io/shiny/) (use a mobile device, preferably iPhone at the moment)

 ## Todo